 Q1: How soon after the draw is held will I be able to view the Web-Casts on your Internet site?

 A: We will do our best to have the web-casts posted on our Web site shortly after the draw process is complete.
-We anticipate all the draws to be available by 11:30 pm.
+We anticipate all the draws to be available by 1:00 am (Eastern Time) the next day.
 If you connect and see a draw from a previous day please try again later.